2Date4Love

 (BestVPN.org)

-3. Catfishing is the 11th most popular form of cybercrime.
+3. Online catfishing statistics show that it is the 11th most popular form of cybercrime.

 (BestVPN.org; Avast Blog)

 Catfishing is not only a widespread issue – it costs a lot too.
-It is the second costliest cybercrime, preceded only by email compromise fraud.
+Catfishing is the second costliest cybercrime, preceded only by email compromise fraud.

 4. Dating apps account for 38% of catfishing victims.